sowcow/ogden-german/README.md

 - There is a time limit.
 - The list of words is taken from Ogden's Basic English vocabulary with omition of ~5 words.
 - Abundant list of translations has been automatically generated
-- Some niceties like drawing images for words for yourself
+- Drawing images for words for yourself (pen pressure is not going to be supported)
-- Spaced repitition system is inplace
+- Spaced repitition system

 ## Status